ESI – the 800 Megabyte Gorilla in the Family Law Courtroom

 Despite years of family law attorneys’ attempts to persuade civil attorneys that family law does actually operate under the same Rules of Evidence as civil law, it remains undeniable that the majority of family law practitioners still wish that civil litigation’s burgeoning focus on Electronically Stored Information (“ESI”) would stay in civil courtrooms where it belongs.
 We who practice in the family law arena, attorneys and bench officers alike, are seemingly united in our aversion to the prospect that we will soon have to face the reality that the 800 megabyte gorilla of ESI is present in nearly every family law matter we encounter today and we will either need to learn how to tame and make the most it or be devoured by it.

 It is difficult to remember a family law matter that didn’t involve a text message, a digital photograph, an email or a post on Facebook.
-More intimate than civil cases, family law cases are the perfect breeding ground for misuse of social media, stalking and spying on spouses, and domestic violence claims that arise from an email or other online or electronically generated activity.
+More intimate than civil cases, family law cases are the perfect breeding ground for misuse of social media, stalking spouses, and domestic violence claims that arise from an email or other online or electronically generated activity.

 Although we may consider these evidentiary sources in trial prep on a daily basis, many still profess that family law attorneys needn’t concern themselves with ESI.
 Why then, one might ask, does the denial of this interaction between family law and ESI still exist?
 We must acknowledge that the tide began to turn not that long ago when every good family attorney had at least one client whose marriage split up in the wake of a rekindled relationship on Facebook.
 Similarly, children of family law litigants rarely make it to adulthood without experiencing parental conflict over kids streaming movies or music or obsessing on an online game that one parent decried too violent or otherwise inappropriate.
 Fights between parents over custodial exchanges of their kid’s cellphones, iPods and laptop have replaced disputes over baseball cleats and barrettes which had long been family law rites of passage yet we persist in denying that the full impact of ESI has hit us.